kabirthecoder/verdict-engine/README.md

 ## Status

 Early.
-Being built in the open, one commit at a time.
-See `docs/architecture.md` for the design and `docs/roadmap.md` for what's next.
+Being built in the open, See `docs/architecture.md` for the design and `docs/roadmap.md` for what's next.

 ## Quick start